solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 ![SDK tools](/img/sdk-tools.svg)

-As shown in the diagram above, a program author creates a program, compiles it to an ELF shared object containing BPF bytecode, and uploads it to the Solana cluster with a special _deploy_ transaction.
+As shown in the diagram above, a program author creates a program, compiles it to an ELF shared object containing SBF bytecode, and uploads it to the Solana cluster with a special _deploy_ transaction.
 The cluster makes it available to clients via a _program ID_.
 The program ID is an _address_ specified when deploying and is used to reference the program in subsequent transactions.